 The articles Managed assembly loading algorithm, Satellite assembly loading algorithm, and Unmanaged (native) library loading algorithm refer to all the available events and virtual functions.
 The articles show each event and function's relative position in the loading algorithms.
 This article doesn't reproduce that information.

 This section covers the general principles for the relevant events and functions.

 - Be repeatable.
 A query for a specific dependency must always result in the same response.
 The same loaded dependency instance must be returned.
 This requirement is fundamental for cache consistency.
-For managed assemblies in particular, we're creating a Assembly cache.
+For managed assemblies in particular, we're creating an Assembly cache.
 The cache key is a simple assembly name, AssemblyName.Name.

 - Typically don't throw.
 It's expected that these functions return

 nullrather than throw when unable to find the requested dependency.
-Throwing will prematurely end the search and be propagate an exception to the caller.
+Throwing will prematurely end the search and propagate an exception to the caller.
 Throwing should be restricted to unexpected errors like a corrupted assembly or an out of memory condition.

 - Avoid recursion.
 Be aware that these functions and handlers implement the loading rules for locating dependencies.
 Your implementation shouldn't call APIs that trigger recursion.
 Your code should typically call AssemblyLoadContext load functions that require a specific path or memory reference argument.

 - Load into the correct AssemblyLoadContext.
 The choice of where to load dependencies is application-specific.
 The choice is implemented by these events and functions.
 When your code calls AssemblyLoadContext load-by-path functions call them on the instance where you want the code loaded.
 Sometime returning